namin/micado/ReadMe.txt

 If your path to AutoCAD is not at C:\Program Files\Autodesk\Acade 2008, you might need to adjust the links to the acdbmgd.dll and acmgd.dll.

+(TODO: This tip doesn't solve the problem.
+Investigate.

 In order to avoid an incompatible version warning in AutoCAD, the C++ projects must be build with the VC7 tools.
 Specify this build setting with the VC Build Hook utility, downloadable from http://www.manusoft.com/Resources/ARXTips/Index.stm#VC8ForARX2000

+)

 ------------
 VS Projects